Contact Us Today (424) 372-3112

 If your driver's was suspended for other reasons, you could face up to six months in county jail and a fine up to $1,000, or both, on a first offense.

-If convicted of a second offense of driving on a suspended license, you could face up to one year in a county jail, a fine up to $2,000, or both.
+If you are convicted of a second offense of driving on a suspended license, you could face up to one year in county jail, a fine of up to $2,000, or both.

 Fighting Vehicle Code 14601 Charges